What to do if you adopted a stray cat?

 1. Contact your veterinarian immediately

-A visit to the veterinarian should be made as soon as possible, preferably on the same day you adopted the cat, before taking it home.
-The doctor will conduct a clinical consultation during which he will assess the health of the animal and will be able to give a number of recommendations on how to care for it.
+A visit to the veterinarian should be made as soon as possible, preferably on the same day you adopt the cat, before taking it home.
+The doctor will conduct a clinical consultation, during which he will assess the animal's health and will be able to make a number of recommendations on how to care for it.

-Also, on the occasion of the first visit, the doctor will recommend or carry out internal and external deworming, so that you avoid the unpleasant situation in which you start the house with fleas.
-He will also recommend a series of immunological tests for your cat to look for possible serious feline illnesses.
-Later, after about two weeks, you can go back to the vet to get her vaccinated.
+Also, on the occasion of the first visit, the doctor will recommend or carry out internal and external deworming so that you avoid the unpleasant situation in which you infest the house with fleas.
+He will also recommend running a series of immunological tests on your cat to screen for possible serious feline diseases.
+Later, in about two weeks, you can go to the vet again to get her vaccinated.

-In a list of general cat care recommendations, your doctor will tell you about spaying your cat.
-Pregnancy in cats lasts an average of 60 days, which means that females can have up to 3 litters per year.
-Both females and males exhibit a number of undesirable behaviors during the mating season.
-In addition, they are susceptible to a number of serious diseases that can be prevented by sterilization.
+In a list of general cat care recommendations, your doctor will tell you about neutering your cat.
+Pregnancy in cats lasts on average 60 days, which means that females can have up to 3 litters per year.
+Both females and males exhibit a range of undesirable behaviors during mating season.
+In addition, they are susceptible to a number of serious diseases, which can be prevented through sterilization.

 2. Stop at a pet store

-The cat needs a range of accessories to make the beautiful coexistence between you happen in the best possible parameters.
-So go to the pet store and buy a special tray and sand, bowls for water and food, and special food for cats, depending on the age of your new girlfriend and her physiological condition.
+A cat needs a number of accessories for a beautiful coexistence between you to occur in the best parameters.
+Therefore, go to the pet store and buy a special tray and sand, bowls for water and food, as well as special food for cats, depending on the age of your new friend and her physiological state.

-Dry cat food contains essential ingredients for a cat's health and nutritional needs.
-If you decide to offer her a wet food bag from time to time, she will be all the more satisfied.
+Dry cat food contains essential ingredients for your cat's health and nutritional needs.
+If you decide to offer her a bag of wet food from time to time, she will be even more satisfied.

-Don't forget to get a special dowel sharpener if you want to protect your furniture.
+Don't forget to purchase a special dowel sharpener if you want to protect your furniture.

-3. Let her get used to her new living environment.
+3. Let her get used to the new living environment.

-Some cats take over their new home from the moment the carrier door opens.
+Some cats take ownership of their new home from the moment the carrier door opens.
 Others are more shy and need more time to explore.
-Respect your cat's needs and don't put extra stress on her, even if you want to comfort her with petting.
+Respect your cat's needs and don't put additional stress on her, even if you want to calm her down with affection.

-Set up the litter box where you feel most comfortable, replace and fill the water and food bowls, then free your cat from the carrier by initially restricting her access to the space where her accessories are.
-After you notice that he has inspected the tray, give him access to the rest of the house as well.
-Let her sniff every nook and cranny, and only then will she be able to settle down in the place that she likes best.
-This limits the enthusiasm of other family members, especially if it is an adult cat: she needs a little more time to feel at home.
-The average cat takes about a week to adjust, especially if there are other animals in the house.
-And don't forget to secure the windows with strong screens attached to the screws!
+Place the litter box in the area you think is most appropriate, replace the water and food bowls and fill them, then release the cat from the carrier, initially limiting her access to the area where her accessories are located.
+Once you notice that he has inspected the litter box, give him access to the rest of the house.
+Let her sniff every nook and cranny, and only then will she be able to settle down in the place she likes best.
+This limits the enthusiasm of other family members, especially if it is an adult cat: it takes a little longer to feel at home.
+On average, it takes a cat about a week to adapt, especially if there are other animals in the house.
+And don’t forget to secure the windows with strong screens secured with screws!

-Bringing a cat home can be a joyful step, accompanied by some particular challenges.
-Do not forget that the veterinarian is your ally in this endeavor.
-Respect the nature of your new cat and let him adjust to his new environment at his own pace.
+Bringing a cat home can be a joyful experience, but it comes with some unique challenges.
+Don't forget that your veterinarian is your ally in this endeavor.
+Respect your new cat's nature and allow her to adjust to her new environment at her own pace.